 These are perhaps the first USB foot cooler sthat is meant to keep your sweaty feet dry and and cool.
 Thanko has managed to put together something that pumps air through a 33mm long tube using a 2-speed tubular fan.
 The tube would go into your shoe or sock.

 One of the pictures on Thanko’s site reveals the same tube can go under your arm to stop armpit sweating.
 We have a strong feeling the $26 USB foot cooler is going to be big hit when exhausting cubicle workers in Japan have already tried everything from necktie and butt cooler in humid and hot season.

 If fresh or faux flowers sitting on your desk just aren’t good enough, you might want to grow your own flowers at your desk.
 That’s right… this USB Greenhouse from Dream Cheeky lets you grow your own plants.
 The greenhouse even includes marigold seeds to get you started.

 Artificial soil is included as well for planting your marigold seeds.
 Software is shipped with the greenhouse that you install on your Windows PC.
 It allows you to monitor the growth rate of your plants, and features a calendar, wallpaper and bookmark settings.
 An artificial sun lamp that is height adjustable allows the plants to grow in places with no sunlight.
 This desktop gadget measures in at 9 x 6.5 x 6.5 inches.
 So, when you aren’t shooting foam missiles at your co-workers, you may want to consider this to grow some fresh flowers in your sunless cubicle.

 That’s it for now.
+If you enjoy this, make sure to check out other gadget round-up for DC Universe, Marvel Universe, Star Wars, Transformers.
 When you find anything else that belongs to this list, please let us know by leaving your suggestion or comment below.